PluralKit/PluralKit/docs/content/command-list.md

 - `pk;reproxy [message link|reply] <member name|ID>` - Reproxies a message using a different member.
 Without an explicit message target, will target the last message proxied by your system in the current channel.
 Only works on the last message, or within 1 minute of the proxied message being sent.
 Doesn't work on a non-proxied message.
 - `pk;link <account>` - Links your system to a different account.
 - `pk;unlink [account]` - Unlinks an account from your system.
+- `pk;random [-group]` - Shows the card of a random member or group from your system.

 ## API
 *(for using the [PluralKit API](/api), useful for developers)*